haiku/website/content/guides/virtualizing/bhyve.md

 sh vmrun.sh -c1 -E -i -I haiku-release-anyboot.iso haiku
 ```

-- `-c1` stands for the amount processor cores that will be allocated for the machine.
+- `-c1` stands for the number of processor cores that will be allocated for the machine.
 In this scenario, we are using 1 core, which is a recommended option.
 - `-E` boots the the machine in UEFI mode.
-- `-i` forces the boot of the a
+- `-i` forces the boot of the anyboot image.
-nyboot image.
 - `-I` specifies the location of the image file.
-In this case, since we have placed `haiku-release-anyboot.iso` in our current working directory, so this should suffice
+In this case, since we have placed `haiku-release-anyboot.iso` in our current working directory, the file name should suffice.
 - `haiku` stands for the name of the virtual machine, which can be modified or changed.

 Some additional parameters which could prove to be useful are the following:

 - `-m` can change the allocated memory size, which is `512M` by default.
-- `-v` is an option that delays the boot, until you connect with a VNC client to the host machine.
+- `-v` is an option that delays the boot until you connect with a VNC client to the host machine.
 The default port of the VNC server is `5900`.
 - `-P` allows you to change the port of the VNC server.

-You can also run use the `--help` parameter if you need more information.
+Use the `--help` parameter if you need additional information.

 Other than that, congratulations!
 If everything went according to plan, you should now have an internet-connected Haiku virtual machine running on top of Bhyve!